CEA-MetroCarac/pystack3d/doc/dev_notes.rst

 Developers Notes
 ================

-Pystack3D is a new project (started in 2021).
+Pystack3D is a project started in 2021.

 Developers are warmly encouraged to collaborate and contribute to the ongoing improvement of Pystack3D.
 Contributions are welcome in the form of bug reports, documentation, code , feature requests, and more...